yunfeikevinwang/DCA-Loan-Analysis/README.md

 and most importantly, 3.
 Increasing loan frequency and loan amounts to women entrepreneurs.

 ## Other Information
 For inquiries, please send to Yunfei Kevin Wang (the author) at keviny.wang@mail.utoronto.ca.
-Distribution, transmission or publication is strictly prohibited without the express approval by the author.

 This paper and project was created as part of the course Eco225 (Big-Data Tools for Economists) at the University of Toronto taught by Professor Nazanin Khazra.